zerolend/zerolend-one/README.md

 While designing ZeroLend One, we keep the following philosophies in mind.

-- **Highly customizable** and Permissionless: Anyone can create isolated lending pools on ZeroLend One with custom parameters and custom assets.
+- **Highly customizable and Permissionless**: Anyone can create isolated lending pools on ZeroLend One with custom parameters and custom assets.
 Isolated markets are permission-less and inclusive.
 It enables anyone to lend/borrow assets or design their own isolated pool, regardless of their financial or geographical background.

 - **Minimal Governance**: ZeroLend governance keeps politics to a bare minimum.
 Voters will play a major role in decisions such as emission voting without the need to have governance votes.
 Political decisions are kept at a bare minimum and the only governance votes made by $ZERO holders will be regarding protocol-related security.